SlabberP/Machine-Learning-Practice-Solutions/README.md

 ![alt text](https://github.com/SlabberP/Machine-Learning-Practice-Solutions/blob/main/Regression_Plot.PNG)

-If you look at the above graph one can clearly see that the more people that drive underthe influence(DUIS), the more accidents are caused by them which is very clear in relationship between the two columns and the black regression line.
+If you look at the above graph one can clearly see that the more people that drive under the influence(DUIS), the more accidents are caused by them which is very clear in relationship between the two columns and the black regression line.
 In reality it makes sense when people drive under the influence of alcohol or drugs that the chances to make an accident is bigger that if the drive sober.
 This will obviously cause more claims by die driver and these people are a risk for the Car Insurance company.

 ### Bar Plot